mauriceyap/diorama-deploy/README.md

 For example, `./deploy.sh 192.168.0.123 alice`.

-Hopefully 🤞, that will run.
+Restart your VM and then hopefully 🤞, *Diorama* will be running.
 After it's finished, you can open the web interface by visiting your VM's IP address in your browser.